nyoom-engineering/nyoom.nvim/.github/README.md

 For most people, chances are you haven't even heard of fennel before.
 So where should you start?
 1. Read through the [Documentation](https://fennel-lang.org/)
 2. [Install fennel](https://fennel-lang.org/setup#downloading-fennel) yourself!
-(Skip the part where it goes over adding fennel support to your editor, thats what this project is for :p)
+(Skip the part where it goes over adding fennel support to your editor, that's what this project is for :p)
 3. [Learn lua](https://fennel-lang.org/lua-primer) first.
 I recommend reading through the [Neovim lua guide](https://github.com/nanotee/nvim-lua-guide) as well.
 4. [Learn fennel](https://fennel-lang.org/tutorial)
 5. Go over the [Style guide](https://fennel-lang.org/style).